Cancer cell: Discovery

 Early evidence of human cancer can be interpreted from Egyptian papers (1538 BCE) and mummified remains.
-In 2016, a 1.7 million year old osteosarcoma was reported by Edward John Odes (a doctoral student in Anatomical Sciences from Witwatersrand Medical School, South Africa) and colleagues, representing the oldest documented malignant hominin cancer.
+In 2016, a 1.7 million-year-old osteosarcoma was reported by Edward John Odes (a doctoral student in Anatomical Sciences from Witwatersrand Medical School, South Africa) and colleagues, representing the oldest documented malignant hominin cancer.

-The understanding of cancer was significantly advanced during the Renaissance period and in to the Age of Discovery.
+The understanding of cancer was significantly advanced during the Renaissance period and in the Age of Discovery.
 Sir Rudolf Virchow, a German biologist and politician, studied microscopic pathology, and linked his observations to illness.
 He is described as "the founder of cellular pathology".
-In 1845, Virchow and John Hughes Bennett independently observed abnormal increase in white blood cells in patients.
-Virchow correctly identified the condition as blood disease, and named it leukämie in 1847 (later anglicised to leukemia).
+In 1845, Virchow and John Hughes Bennett independently observed an abnormal increase in white blood cells in patients.
+Virchow correctly identified the condition as a blood disease, and named it leukämie in 1847 (later anglicised to leukemia).
 In 1857, he was the first to describe a type of tumour called chordoma that originated from the clivus (at the base of the skull).